-Ghatak also had a brief stint as Vice-Principal of the Film & Television Institute of India Pune (FTII), a time he recalled as a happy experience.
+Ghatak also had a brief stint as Vice-Principal of the Film & Television Institute of India Pune (FTII) in the 1960s, a time he recalled as a happy experience.
 His presence tremendously influenced filmmakers like Adoor Gopalakrishnan, Mani Kaul, Kumar Shahani, John Abraham and Subhash Ghai, then students at the FTII.
 In fact, Ghai, though working in hardcore Bollywood, mentioned in an interview that whatever few moments of cinema were there in his films, they were entirely due to Ghatak!

 Ghatak’s next feature film coming much much later after Subarnarekha, Titash Ekti Nadir Naam (1973), done for a young Bangladesh producer was not something that went off well.
 The film, on the life and eventual disintegration of a fishing community on the Titash, was completed after many problems at the shooting stage including his collapse due to tuberculosis and in spite of moments of true brilliance, was a commercial failure.

 Ghatak made one more film before his death Jukti Takko Aar Gappo (1974) the most autobiographical and allegorical of his films.
 He himself played the main role of Nilkanta an alcoholic intellectual and the film is remembered for his stunning use of the wide-angle lens to most potent effect.
 The film also won the National Award for Best Story.
 Besides feature films, Ghatak also directed several documentaries and wrote various essays on film.
 He also wrote short stories and scripts for a number of films including Swaralipi (1961), Kumari Mon (1962) and the Uttam Kumar starrer, Rajkanya (1965).
 He also enjoyed a second stint at the FTII in the mid 1970s influencing a new generation of filmmakers such as diverse as Saeed Akhtar Mirza and David Dhawan, the latter remembering being blown away by Meghe Dhaka Tara.